 Sam Payne hosts The Apple Seed – the award-winning national radio show on the art of storytelling produced by BYUradio – and serves as the Weber State University Storytelling Fellow.
 He was part of the Peabody-nominated team that created Treasure Island 2020, the serial podcast based on Robert Louis Stevenson’s classic novel, and has brought stories and songs to halls in Canada, Bulgaria, Tokyo, and from coast to coast in the United States, including performances at the Kennedy Center for the Performing Arts in the nation's capitol, the National Storytelling Festival in Jonesborough, Tennessee, and the Timpanogos Storytelling festival in Lehi, Utah.
 Sam has authored periodical publications for children with a regular readership of more than a million elementary school students, and has written books and stage pieces including Sanctuary: The Story of Zion for the centennial of the National Parks Service, Echoes of Hammers and Spikes (With Suzanne Christensen) for the sesquicentennial of the completion of the first transcontinental railroad, and One of a Million Stars, commemorating the 14-year mission of the Mars rover Opportunity.

 Below, find snippets of things critics, audiences, and fellow performers are saying about Sam's work.
-Some of them come from newspaper and magazine articles.
-If you'd like to read the full articles, CLICK HERE.

 “Sam Payne is super intense, and underneath it all, there’s actually something there.
 It’s like, I used to try to like Whitesnake because they were so intense.
 But in the end, there wasn’t anything more than intensity there.
 Sam, on the other hand – Sam is like the Whitesnake I hoped I was getting into.
 He’s like a really good Whitesnake.”